elgron-eon/eonduino/README.md

 # eonduino
 EON cpu system with arduino and real hardware.
-Also a simple emulator is included.
+An emulator is included.
 This is a very simple 32 bit EON cpu system, with 4KB ROM and 128KB RAM.
 The estimated clock frecuency is about 1MHz.